 Another one, where the shape led to the name which in turn influenced the design, is BonBon.
 I designed it simply as a pleasing shape, then the four cut areas sticking out in the four corners, with their little square of Kloster blocks on the ends, reminded me of sweet wrappers.
 Just calling it Sweets didn’t seem right, so I looked around for alternatives and came up with BonBon, which then led to the choice of pink for the colour scheme.

-The other one is Cross My Heart, and if you look at it on the Planned page you can probably see why it got that name.
+The other one is Cross My Heart, you can probably see why it got that name.
 It has hearts, it has crosses, so the name Cross My Heart practically thought of itself – sometimes a name is not just easy, it’s inevitable!